SEND Policy and Information Report

 For children with or without an Education, Health and Care Plan there will be an annual review of the provision made for the child, which will enable an evaluation of the effectiveness of the special provision.
 The collation of all annual review evaluations of effectiveness will be reported to the governing body.

 How does Whitstable Junior School check how well children with SEN are doing?

 If these assessments do not show adequate progress is being made the Individual Provision Plan will be reviewed and adjusted.
 The progress of children with SEN is discussed at Pupil Progress meetings

 What is Whitstable Junior School’s approach to teaching children with SEND?

-High quality teaching, differentiated for individual children, is the first step in responding to children who have or may have SEN. Additional intervention and support cannot compensate for a lack of good quality teaching (Quality First Teaching).
+High quality teaching, adapted for individual children, is the first step in responding to children who have or may have SEN. Additional intervention and support cannot compensate for a lack of good quality teaching (Quality First Teaching).
 Schools should regularly and carefully review the quality of teaching for all children, including those at risk of underachievement.
 This includes reviewing and, where necessary, improving, teachers’ understanding of strategies to identify and support vulnerable children and their knowledge of the SEN most frequently encountered SEN Code of Practice (2014, 6.37)